The Dairy Gallery

 The naturally black fleece, sheared annually is sent to a mill for spinning.
 The finished yarn has a textural quality combining the rich dark black with flecks of grey from the older sheep.

-It is with this yarn that I design and knit sustainable and functional textiles, with an enviable provenance, in my studio at Carry Farm.
-The process of caring for the sheep and ultimately making a finished product from their fleece is immensely satisfying.
+It is with this yarn that Fiona designs and knits sustainable and functional textiles, with an enviable provenance, in her studio at Carry Farm.

-A limited selection of Hebridean sheepskins organically tanned locally here in Argyll are also available.
+A limited selection of Hebridean sheepskins organically tanned locally in Argyll are also available.

 Karen trained at Glasgow School of Art, graduating in 1990, and is currently busy building a new study space at Carry Farm.
 Her aim is to create visually satisfying object for domestic environments that have a quality of surface and pattern, and that appeal to our sense of touch.
 The process involves layers of bold and playful decoration while retaining the inherent warmth of red earthenware clay.